How do I get started?”

 NOTE: Drivers who have had previous on track driving experience with a similar organization might be eligible to skip NASA’s HPDE1 program.
 This will be decided on a case by case basis and is at the discretion of the “Chief Driving Instructor” or the “Regional Director”.

 “How do I sign up to give this a try?”

 - Register online for the upcoming event you want – View the schedule here and click on the “Register” button/link to take you to the online NASA National registration website

 - Membership: When you register for your first event it will automatically add a 1 year membership to your order.
-A NASA membership is only $45 and it includes a subscription to “NASA SpeedNews Magazine” and several other benefits!
+A NASA membership is inexpensive and it includes a subscription to “NASA SpeedNews Magazine” and several other benefits!